 We set out to examine how this far-reaching issue is affecting the relationship between shoppers and retailers and between consumers and brands.

-In addition to fielding a survey among a representative sample of receipt-verified shoppers, Prodege also leveraged our geo-fencing technology to survey respondents while they were in-store in order to learn about shelf conditions, out of stock items, and their general store experience.
+In addition to fielding a survey among a representative sample of receipt-verified shoppers, Prodege also leveraged our geo-fencing technology and research solutions to survey respondents while they were in-store in order to learn about shelf conditions, out of stock items, and their general store experience.

 Respondents submitted photos to illustrate in-store environments: